-Ready to talk about worm tea for plants?
+Ready to talk about worm tea for healthy plants?
 Let’s do it!

 I hope you are well into the swing of spring and watching all of your green babies grow.

-I hate to admit it, but when I first started gardening, I relied entirely too much on commercial fertilizers to help my plants, not realizing that I was killing beneficial microorganisms in the soil.
+I hate to admit it, but when I first started gardening, I relied entirely too much on commercial fertilizers to help my plants, not realizing that I was getting rid of beneficial microorganisms in the soil.

 Now that I’m far more educated on the subject, I wanted to take a few minutes to talk about the benefits of PetraTools Worm Casting Tea.